Why study A Level Computer Science?

 Advances in computing are transforming almost every aspect of our lives.
 Whether we want to find information, keep in touch with friends, read the latest bestselling novel, go shopping or keep fit, the way we do it has been transformed by technology.

-Studying Computer Science will enable you to develop an in depth understanding of how computer technology works.
+Studying Computer Science in Sixth Form will enable you to develop an in depth understanding of how computer technology works.
 It is an intellectually challenging yet very practical and rewarding discipline.
 You will learn how to make computers do exactly what you want them to, through the application of problem solving and computer programming skills.

 What degree courses and further opportunities will A Level Computer Science lead onto?